akshatvasisht/janus/docs/STYLE.md

 ## 5. File & Repository Standards
 * **README.md:** Must serve as the primary entry point for the project.
 It should contain the Project Overview, Architecture Summary, and setup instructions.
 It must not be left empty.
-* **projectdocs.md:** Reserved for deep-dive architectural documentation, glossary, and specific design decisions.
+* **docs/projectdocs.md:** Reserved for deep-dive architectural documentation, glossary, and specific design decisions.
+Located in the docs/ directory.
+* **docs/:** Directory containing detailed documentation (API.md, TESTING.md, STYLE.md, projectdocs.md).
+* **backend/scripts/:** Directory containing CLI utility scripts for testing and development.
 * **Code Comments:** Comments should focus on complex logic or "gotchas."
 Trivial logic (e.g., `i++ // increment i`) should not be commented.

 ---